✍️ By Medasia Health Editorial Team | 🩺 Medically reviewed | 📅 Last updated: August 2026

 3. Heart Disease and Lowering Cholesterol

 This article is for informational purposes only and does not constitute medical advice.
-Always consult with a qualified healthcare provider for personalized recommendations regarding your cholesterol levels and testing.
+Always consult with a qualified healthcare provider.